-#SaveBuxwaha: Everything You Want To Know About Buxwaha Protest in MP
+#SaveBuxwaha: All About Buxwaha Protest in MP !
+Must Know

 In Buxwaha forest, in the Chattarpur region of Madhya Pradesh, a steady agitation has been brewing against the bid won by the Aditya Birla Group to extricate diamonds of an assessed limit of 3.42 crore carat, ensuring the felling of over two lakh trees in the process.
 The project undertaken by the Essel Mining & Industries Limited of the Birla Group in December 2019 is spread over a 382.131-hectare land of the protected Buxwaha woods that is proposed to be allocated to the Bunder diamond block.
 The forest clearance report expresses that a sum of 2,15,875 trees would need to be chopped down around here for the proposed mine.